BLOG

 Research Score: 6.65/10

 Engineering roles in Denmark are under increasing pressure due to the combined impact of green transition initiatives and industrial automation.
-Organisations are experiencing a growing shortage of qualified engineers across multiple disciplines.
+IDA projects a STEM graduate shortfall of 13,000 by 2030, and organisations are experiencing a growing shortage of qualified engineers across multiple disciplines.

 Demand is rising across manufacturing, pharmaceuticals, infrastructure, and cleantech sectors, with companies facing extended hiring timelines and increased competition for talent.
 The shortage is expected to persist over the long term.

 Employers are prioritising professionals with strong technical expertise, process optimisation skills, and sustainability-focused capabilities.
-Upskilling and workforce development are essential to bridge engineering talent gaps.
+Upskilling and workforce development are essential to bridge engineering talent gaps across Denmark's industrial base.

 Key Sub-skills

-Process Design and Optimisation Environmental Impact Assessment and Lifecycle Analysis (LCA) CAD/CAM Design (Autodesk, SolidWorks, CATIA) Project Management for Engineering Projects (PMI, Prince2) Lean Manufacturing and Continuous Improvement (Six Sigma)
+Process Design and Optimisation Environmental Impact Assessment and Lifecycle Analysis CAD/CAM Design (Autodesk, SolidWorks, CATIA) Project Management for Engineering Projects Lean Manufacturing and Continuous Improvement

 Top Industries